 Allan P. Mercado is a Vice President and Sales and Marketing Manager of the Company.
-He is also a Director of Siam Holdings Limited.
-He is also a Director of Agricrops Industries Inc., Crown Royal Distillers, Inc. and Healthy Condiments, Inc. He previously held the following positions: Sales and Marketing Support Group Manager of the Company, National Sales Manager of San Miguel Beverages, Inc. and Selling Systems and Training Manager of Coca-Cola Bottlers Phils., Inc. He obtained his Bachelor of Science in Management and Industrial Engineering at the Mapua Institute of Technology.
+He is also a Director of Siam Holdings Limited, Agricrops Industries Inc., Crown Royal Distillers, Inc. and Healthy Condiments, Inc. He previously held the following positions National Sales Manager and Sales and Marketing Support Group Manager of the Company, National Sales Manager of San Miguel Beverages, Inc. and Selling Systems and Training Manager of Coca-Cola Bottlers Phils., Inc. He obtained his Bachelor of Science Degree in Management and Industrial Engineering at the Mapua Institute of Technology.

 Ronald Rudolf C. Molina is an Assistant Vice President and Marketing Manager of the Company.
 Previously, he was the Senior Manager and Head of the Marketing for Digital Innovations and Value-Added Services, Postpaid Broadband Business and Brand Equity Management at Smart Communications.
-Prior to that, he was a Senior Marketing Manager at the Coca-Cola Export Corporation - Philippines Division, looking after the business in the Visayas, Mindanao and South GMA Regions.
-He obtained his Bachelor of Arts in Communication Arts at the Ateneo De Manila University.
+Prior to that, he was a Senior Marketing Manager at the Coca-Cola Export Corporation- Philippines Division, where he was in charge of the business in the Visayas, Mindanao and South GMA Regions.
+He obtained his Bachelor of Arts Degree in Communication Arts at the Ateneo De Manila University.